A Critique of Marylin Agee's Two Rapture theory.

 How many times did Christ die for our sins?
 Once (Rom 6:10).
 For SURE we Christians need to continually repent but a TRUE believer has the Holy Spirit residing in them and He will not let them stay in sin.
 A TRUE believer is already declared a member of the Body of Christ at the moment they believe, and Christ has promised to never let go of one of his own that the Father has given him (John 10:28).
 We don't get booted out of the Body for a minor infraction and then have to be reinstated, over and over again or miss out on the Body of Christ/Rapture.
 This is sacrificing Christ all over again.
 It is also a revolving door Gospel.

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
-Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son" (John 3: 16-18).
-Please notice that believers are NOT condemned and have eternal life.
+Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son."
+(John 3: 16-18)

 And the final clincher: